-Yes, pasta carbonara is so simple and yet very tasty and some other easy spaghetti recipes I like to make that you can try are spaghetti puttanesca well known with olives and anchovies and spaghetti all'amatriciana.
+Yes, spaghetti or rigatoni pasta shape makes carbonara a simple recipe and yet very tasty.
+Another easy spaghetti recipe I like to make that you can try is spaghetti alla puttanesca with olives and anchovies.